trafficlunar/files/README.md

 ## how to use
 ### uploading
-To upload a file, make a POST request to the `/upload` route with the file attached with its file name and type and also with the header `Authorization` along with a value of `Bearer password_here`.
+To upload a file, make a POST request to the `/api/upload` route with the file attached alongside the file name and type and also with the header `Authorization` along with a value of `Bearer password_here`.

 ### deleting
-To delete a file, make a DELETE request to `/delete` with the `Authorization` header and set the body to the JSON example below:
+To delete a file, make a DELETE request to `/api/delete` with the `Authorization` header and set the body to the JSON example below:
 ```json
 {
     "name": "file_name_here"